 The King’s Arms is the oldest pub in Oxford and somewhere to visit for tasty food and a few ales.
 Oxford also has a range of restaurants serving cuisine from all over the world, so you’re spoilt for choice when it comes to dining options.

-Embrace Oxford’s bar scene with a cocktail or two at Angels.
-There’s also an 02 Academy with live music acts performing regularly.
+Embrace Oxford’s bar scene with a cocktail, there’s also an 02 Academy with live music acts performing regularly.
 Those looking for a night of dancing can visit ATIK with its four dance rooms and five bars.

 Art & culture